-The Cheapest Ways to Transfer Money from NZ to the US
+Find the Cheapest Way to Transfer Money to the US

 Transferring money internationally from NZ to the US is easy and safe.
 We have researched lots of banks and money transfer services and provided a summary of the essential information you need to know to send your money to the US.